 Notes

-Tortillas: I prefer to use uncooked flour tortillas, but regular flour tortillas work as well.
+Tortillas: I prefer to use uncooked flour tortillas, and quickly cook them myself, but regular flour tortillas work as well.

 Make ahead Instructions: The chicken filling and green chile sauce can both be made a day or two in advanced, making dinner prep super easy!
 Store them separately, covered in the fridge.